Extrahepatic Bile Duct Obstruction in Small Animals

-Obstruction of the common bile duct is associated with a number of diverse primary conditions, including inflammation (eg, pancreatitis, duodenitis, duodenal foreign body, etc), cholelithiasis, GBM, choledochitis/cholecystitis, neoplasia, bile duct malformations, parasitic infection, extrinsic compression, fibrosis, and bile duct stricture.
+Obstruction of the common bile duct is associated with a number of diverse primary conditions, including inflammation (eg, pancreatitis, duodenitis, duodenal foreign body, etc), cholelithiasis, gallbladder mucocele, choledochitis/cholecystitis, neoplasia, bile duct malformations, parasitic infection, extrinsic compression, fibrosis, and bile duct stricture.
 Hepatomegaly and distention of intrahepatic bile ducts promptly follow EHBDO.
 If obstruction resolves within a few weeks, resolution of fibrosis and bile duct distention can follow.
 However, obstruction for >6 wk results in persistent peribiliary fibrosis, connective tissue bridging between portal tracts, remodeling of the liver consistent with biliary cirrhosis, portal hypertension, and formation of APSSs.

 Complete EHBDO may result in development of white bile within the bile duct or gallbladder, reflecting the absence of bilirubin pigments in bile; ie, bile cannot enter the distal “stagnant loop” of the ductal system or gallbladder (cystic duct occlusion).
 Increased ductal mucin contributes to duct distention and the color of luminal contents.
 In some cases, the biliary tree becomes colonized by bacteria, which are not cleared because of failed mechanical expulsion of bile and inadequate antibiotic penetration into bile.